-Charlotte Moran, the executive director of the Eastern Pennsylvania Youth Soccer Association, has been selected to receive the 2007 NSCAA Women’s Committee Award of Excellence.
+Charlotte Moran, the executive director of the Eastern Pennsylvania Youth Soccer Association, has been selected to receive the 2007 NSCAA Women’s Advocacy Group Award of Excellence.
 Moran has been involved in soccer for more than 20 years, beginning at the grassroots level as a team manager and a national state association president.

 A staunch supporter of girls and women soccer players, she has hosted women’s national team games in Pennsylvania, promoted the professional women’s league and encouraged clubs and schools to offer girls’ soccer.
 The US Youth Soccer Region I Girls’ ODP Administrator for a number of years, she has worked with the girls in her region to teach a love the game, not only as a player but a spectator.
 On many occasions she has addressed girls’ teams and organizations, sharing with them of the unique qualities of the game and how the team concept fostered in the game helps them in their personal growth.